 Honouring National Day for Truth & Reconciliation

-On September 30’s National Truth and Reconciliation Day, we affirm the importance of continuing to learn and reflect on Canada’s history with Indigenous Peoples.
+On Thursday, September 28, 2023 we will honour National Day for Truth and Reconciliation.
+We affirm the importance of continuing to learn and reflect on Canada’s history and our relationships with Indigenous Peoples.
 We would like to invite all staff, faculty members, and learners to join us for an in-person learning and community-building experience.
 We also welcome all residents whose clinical or other commitments enable them to join us.
 We are committed to removing any barriers to attending.
+Please note that parking passes are available to visitors and colleagues coming from other sites.

 What to bring

-- Attendees are encouraged to wear their orange shirts in support of the “Every Child Matters” campaign
+- Attendees are encouraged to wear orange shirts in support of the “Every Child Matters” campaign.

 - A non-perishable food item that will be collectively donated to the Niwasa Kendaaswin Teg Food Bank in Hamilton.
 Donations such as hygiene items (toothpaste, toothbrush, soap, shampoo, feminine hygiene items, deodorant), pet food (cats and dogs), cleaning items, diapers and wipes, baking items (flour, sugar, oil, etc.) and canned and dry goods.

-If you have any questions or concerns, please reach out to our EDI & Anti-Racism Partner Nirosha Balakumar at firstname.lastname@example.org.
+If you have any questions or concerns, please reach out to our EDI & Anti-Racism Manager Nirosha Balakumar at firstname.lastname@example.org.

 Bayfront Park, 200 Harbour Front Dr, Hamilton, ON L8L 1C8

-*For those that wish to walk from DBHSC to Bayfront Park, please meet at the rear doors at 8:30 a.m.
-For those travelling from Stonechurch to Bayfront Park, the coach will also be leaving at 8:30 a.m.
+*For those who wish to walk from DBHSC to Bayfront Park, please meet at the rear doors at 8:45 a.m.
+For those travelling from Stonechurch to Bayfront Park, the coach will also be leaving at 8:45 a.m.
 If you are driving, please consider carpooling if possible.

 David Braley Health Sciences Centre, 2nd Floor Auditorium, 100 Main St W, Hamilton, ON L8P 1H6